Ryan Broderick: Career

 Broderick wrote for The Hofstra Chronicle, where he was editor-in-chief beginning in February 2010.
 He also drew cartoons for the paper, and dabbled in stand-up comedy.
 In 2010, he worked for The Awl, where he was an editor.

 Following Hofstra, he was hired by BuzzFeed News in 2012 where, prior to becoming a reporter, he was a community moderator.
-During his tenure, BuzzFeed named him Deputy Global News Director, BuzzFeed News, UK, and he managed the company's London office.
+During his tenure, BuzzFeed named him Deputy Global News Director, BuzzFeed News, UK.
 In 2015, he became a podcaster, launching the Internet Explorer podcast, together with Katie Notopoulos.
 In 2018, he became a Salzburg Global Seminar guest scholar in a program to tackle fake news.
 In 2019, BuzzFeed relocated Broderick to New York, back from the London office.

-Plagiarism and firing
+From March 2020, Broderick cohosted the Content Mines podcast.

 In June 2020, Broderick was fired from BuzzFeed for direct plagiarism in authored articles spanning over the course of his entire employment as a journalist there.
 BuzzFeed News issued an apology.